CitizenSNPs/CitizenSNPs.github.io/sample_page.md

 ### Jupyter Notebooks

-**What is this?** Below are examples of data mining, machine learning, and exploratory analysis I conducted to kickstart this dashboard.
-I use MS SQL Server and Python's pandas and scikit-learn library for data cleaning, and Python's matplotlib and seaborn libraries for visualization.
+**What is this?** Click the icon below to see examples data mining I conducted to kickstart this dashboard.
+I use MS SQL Server and Python's pandas library for data cleaning and exploratory analysis, Python's scikit-learn library for machine learning, and Python's matplotlib and seaborn libraries for visualization.
 For more information, visit my Tableau site at -----.

 <a href="./jupyters.md"><img src="./images/transparent-python-icon-development-icon-5fc9238ae6f1e2.901731871607017354946.jpg"></a>